dalwin-404/Artistry-Haven/readme.md

 - HTML5: For structuring the content
 - CSS3: For styling and layout, including responsive design
-- Javascript: For interactivity, such as navigation background changes on scroll.
+- Javascript: For interactivity, such as navigation background changes on scroll and for the Harmburger Menu.
 - Font Awesome: For icons used throughout the site.
 - Lighbox2: For the gallery's image viewing functionality.